 What is Brazilian Jiu Jitsu?

-Brazillian Jiu-jitsu is a complete Martial art that focuses on self defence as well as grappling and ground fighting.
-A derivative of Judo, the main premise of BJJ is that a smaller and weaker person by use of proper technique and leverage can successfully defend themselves against a heavier, bigger and stronger opponent by applying chokes and joint locks.
+Brazillian Jiu Jitsu is a complete martial art.
+Specifically, it focuses on self defence as well as grappling and ground fighting.
+BJJ’s main premise is that a smaller and weaker person can successfully defend themselves against a heavier, bigger and stronger opponent.
+This is achieved using proper technique and leverage.
+Subsequently, chokes and joint locks are applied.
 This makes it the perfect art for men, women and children of all ages.

-Although best known for its devastating effects on the ground, it is a misnomer that BJJ is only a grappling or ground fighting art.
-There is a significant portion of stand up self defence techniques taught as well as takedowns and throws.
+Brazilian Jiu Jitsu is best known for its devastating effects on the ground.
+However, it is a misnomer that BJJ is only a grappling or ground fighting art.
+On the contrary, there are a significant portion of standing self defence techniques in addition to takedowns and throws.

-The introduction of Kodokan Judo ground fighting techniques (newaza) to Brazil is attributed to Takeo Yano, Soshiro Satake and most famously Mitsuyo Maeda who taught Carlos and Helio Gracie.
-Over a period of many decades, the Gracie family and other students further refined and adapted the techniques they had learnt from Mitsuyo Maeda and other Japanese Judo teachers.
+Kodokan Judo ground fighting techniques (newaza) were introduced to Brazil by Takeo Yano, Soshiro Satake and most famously, Mitsuyo Maeda.
+Mitsuyo Maeda taught Carlos and Helio Gracie.
+Eventually, over many decades, the Gracie family and other students refined and adapted Mitsuyo Maeda’s and other Japanese Judo teachers’ techniques.

-Since its inception in 1882, its parent art of judo was separated from older systems of Japanese jujutsu by an important difference that was passed on to Brazilian jiu-jitsu: it is not solely a martial art,but it is also a sport; a method for promoting physical fitness and building character in young people; and, ultimately, a way of life.
+Like Judo, BJJ is now separated from older systems of Japanese Jujutsu by an important difference: it is a martial art and a sport as well.
+It is a method for promoting physical fitness and building character in young people.
+Ultimately, Brazilian Jiu Jitsu is a way of life.